beezwax/fmrest-ruby/README.md

   }
 end
 ```

-Note that the log option set in `FmRest.config` is ignored by models.

 If you need to set up more complex logging for your models can use the
 `faraday` block inside your class to inject your own logger middleware into the